-Apart from that, the hens can become fatigued and resort to hiding in order to avoid violent mating from your roosters.
-Should you notice any of these signs or find your hen looking rugged, you must take action immediately.
-The best you can do in this case is to isolate the roosters in separate quarters.
+You must take action immediately if you notice any of these signs or find your hen looking rugged.
+In this case, the best you can do is to isolate the roosters in separate quarters.

 How Much Space Should You Provide Your Roosters?

-Naturally, male birds get along well when in the absence of females and that is the reason your roosters will coexist with each other when they are left to share the same space.
-Therefore, make an effort of constructing a run and a coop for roosters only if you can.
+Naturally, male birds get along well without females, so your roosters will coexist when they are left to share the same space.

 Why Do Hens Need a Rooster?